 A long-term resident EU is a person that has an EU residence permit for long-term residents in the Netherlands.
 Or a person that has this status in another EU Member State and that has a temporary residence permit in the Netherlands.

-This fee also applies to applications for family reunification or family formation in the Netherlands by a person that has this status or a family member.
+The fee mentioned under Permanent residence permit/Long-term EU residency also applies to applications for family reunification or family formation in the Netherlands by a person that has this status or a family member.
 Or when this person applies for residence with a person that has the status long-term resident EU.

 Are you applying for a provisional residence permit (MVV) or residence permit for family reunification or family formation and do you want an exemption from the costs on the basis of Article 8 ECHR?
 Then you must submit the following documents with the application: